SmogDr/edar_coursebook/docs/03-rprog2.md

 read files that are saved in that project's main directory using only the file name as a reference.

-However, you'll often want to read in files that are located somewhere else on your computer, or even files that are saved on another computer (for example, data files that are posted online).
+You will often want to read in files that are located somewhere else on your computer, or even files that are saved on another computer or posted online.
 Doing this is very similar to reading in a file that is in your current working directory; the only difference is that you need to give R some directions so it can find the file.

 The most common case will be reading in files in a subdirectory of your current working directory.
 For example, you may have created a "data" subdirectory in